Tejtex/fib/README.md

 # Use 3 previous elements (n-params)
 ./fib 10 --init 1,1,2 --n-params 3 --expr "a b c + +" --list

+# Benchmark how many numbers can the generator generate in one second
+./fib 0 --bench 1
 ```
 ## Notes
 - `--expr` uses RPN syntax: operators come after operands.